-Over the years our laboratory has made a number of important discoveries that advance the understanding of disordered diabetic wound healing.
+Over the years our laboratory has made a number of important discoveries that advance the understanding of disordered macrophage function and diabetic wound healing.

-This work also led us to identify the role of a number of the enzymes involved, including chromatin modifying enzymes, the histone demethylase JMJD3, the histone methyltransferases, MLL1 and, importantly, SETDB2 in macrophage plasticity and inflammation in diabetic wounds.
-Further work led to the discovery that SETDB2 is involved in the uric acid pathways implicated in gout.
+This work also led us to identify the role of a number of the enzymes involved, including the histone demethylase JMJD3 and the histone methyltransferases, MLL1 and SETDB2, in macrophage plasticity and inflammation in diabetic wounds.
+Further work led to the discovery that SETDB2 is involved in the uric acid pathway implicated in gout.
 Targeting this pathway in our experiments with an approved agent led to improved diabetic wound healing in our murine model.
 The results suggest a potential new therapeutic target to further investigate to improve healing in patients with diabetes.

-We also were one of the first groups to show involvement of impaired TLR4 (toll-like receptor) and Notch signaling pathways in macrophage phenotype in diabetic wounds.
-Further, we showed epigenetic changes in signaling were different in diabetes, promoting an inflammatory macrophage phenotype in these wounds.
-We also found that murine macrophage chemokine receptor CCR2 is a key player in macrophage recruitment, function and inflammation in diabetic wound healing, providing another potential therapeutic target.
+We also were one of the first groups to show involvement of impaired TLR4 (toll-like receptor) and Notch signaling pathways influence macrophage phenotype in diabetic wounds.
+Specifically, we showed epigenetic changes altered signaling in diabetic states, promoting an inflammatory macrophage phenotype in these wounds.
+We also found that the macrophage chemokine receptor CCR2 is a key player in macrophage recruitment, function and inflammation in diabetic wound healing, providing another potential therapeutic target.